 They believe in heaven and sing about how good it will be to go there.

 Their “social action” is helping the person next door (like Jesus), which doesn’t usually get written up in the newspaper.

 They tend to raise law-abiding, chaste children, in spite of the fact that Barna says evangelical kids in general don’t have any better track record than non-Christians.

 They don’t think too much is gained by sounding hip.

 They may not be hip, but they don’t go so far as to drive buggies or insist on typewriters.

 They still sing hymns.

 They are not breathless about being accepted in the scholarly guild.

-They give some contemporary plausibility to the New Testament claim that the church is “the pillar and bulwark of the truth.”
+They give some contemporary plausibility to the New Testament claim that the church is “a pillar and buttress of the truth” (1 Timothy 3:15).

 They are good for the rest of evangelicals because of all this.